South Bend International Airport station: History

 The opening of a new station at the airport came on November 20, 1992.
 Approximately 200 people attended the opening ceremony.
-The new station cost $1.8 million, with NICTD paying approximately $1 million of the cost, and the rest being paid by the airport authority.
+The new station cost $1.8 million, (Note: equivalent to $ in adjusted for inflation) with NICTD paying approximately $1 million (Note: equivalent to $ in adjusted for inflation) of the cost, and the rest being paid by the airport authority.
 The station was originally an open platform, but, as was planned from its initial construction, was later covered soon after with the construction of a new passenger terminal addition connected to the station.
 From its opening, the station has been accessible to those with disabilities.
 The station was built with a dedicated parking lot for its monthly pass holders to use.
 The monthly pass-holder parking lot was built in the airport's "East Ramp Area".
 The approach tracks to the station separated the lot from Progress Drive, requiring users to drive over a level crossing just to the east of the station in order to access the lot.
 The station also opened with a second railroad passenger parking lot along Progress Drive containing 36 spaces for 18-hour parking.
 Additionally, railroad passengers could use the main airport parking areas.
 Unlike at the previous station (where parking had been free), there was a fee to park in any of the parking lot options.
 However, the parking at the airport was well-lit and the airport offered 24-hour security, unlike the previous station which had a poorly lit parking lot located in what was described to be a "crime-ridden neighborhood".
 The station also opened with a "kiss and ride" drop-off area along Progress Drive that could hold approximately nine or ten cars, and which was meant for people to drop-off or pick-up railroad passengers.

 With the arrival of South Shore Line trains at the airport, it became an intermodal transit center with passenger airlines, intercity bus, local Transpo buses, and railroad services.
 At the time of the opening, sources for NICTD claimed that the station made the airport only the second airport in the United States to be served by a commuter railroad.